gfanti/Wildfire/README.md

 Wildfire is an anonymous messaging app running on Android 4.0+ platform.
-It is designed with adaptive spreading mechanism for communication privacy.
+It uses the adaptive diffusion spreading mechanism from (Fanti et al., Sigmetrics 2015) to provide users with strong anonymity guarantees.
 Currently an alpha version of Wildfire is available.

+Disclaimer: This version of Wildfire does NOT currently provide full anonymity guarantees, and is intended as a proof-of-concept.
+It is run over Antox, a distributed, peer-to-peer messaging platform (www.github.com/astonex/Antox).
+This platform uses a DHT for namespace resolution, and we have no guarantees that this DHT is not compromised or monitored.
+In practice, this could compromise the anonymity guarantees provided by adaptive diffusion.

 Current functions:
 — Anonymous posts
-— Optionally message forwarding
+— Optional message forwarding
 — Adaptive transmission

 Getting Wildfire